The Oconee Bell is one of the rarest wildflowers in the world.

 Friends of Jocassee’s main fundraiser is the annual BellFest which is held at the beginning of the Oconee Bell bloom season.

 Funds raised by Friends of Jocassee are used to protect Oconee Bells and enhance recreation on and around Lake Jocassee and the Jocassee Gorges.

-In 2013, National Geographic put out a special edition titled “50 of the World’s Last Great Places: Destinations of a Lifetime” which included the Jocassee Gorges region.
-Since then more people have come to the area, and residents realized they lived in a very special place.
+In 2013, National Geographic put out a special edition titled “50 of the World’s Last Great Places: Destinations of a Lifetime” which included the Jocassee Gorges region and the rare Oconee Bell wildflower.

 Being featured in a national publication led to greater awareness for this region and we have experienced an influx of tourism at Devils Fork State Park–which is the only public access point for Lake Jocassee.